armory/docs/content/en/borealis/architecture-borealis.md

 Armory Cloud is a collection of cloud-based services that Armory operates.
 These services are used to provide capabilities beyond those that are native to Spinnaker.
 These services are provided as a cloud service to minimize operational complexity.

-Several specific services in Armory Cloud are important for understanding how Project Aurora/Borealis function.
-These services have endpoints with which users and non-cloud services interact.
+Several specific services in Armory Cloud are important for understanding how Project Aurora and Borealis function.
+These services have endpoints that users and non-cloud services interact with.
 Details of the external URLs for these services are covered in the [Networking](#networking).

 #### Agent Hub